How Can Evolution Account for the Complexity of Life on Earth Today?

-A complex biological structure with many interacting parts might appear, at first glance, as if it were originally created in its present form with all its interlocking components fully formed and intact.
-It doesn’t seem possible that they developed step by step via biological evolution.
-In Darwin’s Black Box, Michael Behe introduces a term that he and other proponents of Intelligent Design use for this concept: irreducible complexity.
+A complex biological structure might appear as if it were created in its present form with all its interlocking parts, not developed step by step via evolution.

 A complex biological structure with many interacting parts might appear, at first glance, as if it were originally created in its present form with all its interlocking components fully formed and intact.
 It doesn’t seem possible that they developed step by step via biological evolution.
 In Darwin’s Black Box, Michael Behe introduces a term that he and other proponents of Intelligent Design use for this concept: irreducible complexity.
 No part of an irreducibly complex system has any apparent function except in its relation to the other parts.